-It is difficult to measure the significance of Port Fourchon by a single standard such as tons of cargo, barrels of oil, worth of seafood, or number of recreational users.
+It is difficult to measure the significance of Port Fourchon by a single standard such as tons of cargo, energy produced, worth of seafood, or number of recreational users.
 No all-encompassing method exists to measure Fourchon’s activity against the more traditional port.

-The overwhelming majority (over 95%) of tonnage handled at the port is oil and gas related.
-Every widget and gadget needed to support the oil and gas industry is handled as cargo by port tenants, who transfer approximately 25 million tons per year.
+The overwhelming majority (over 95%) of tonnage handled at the port is energy-related.
+Every widget and gadget needed to support the energy industry is handled as cargo by port tenants, who transfer approximately 25 million tons per year.
 It moves through container, bulk, breakbulk, and just about every method imaginable.
 Approximately 30% of total tonnage travels to and from the port by inland barge before being transferred to or from an offshore supply vessel, and 70% travels to and from the port by vehicle before being transferred to or from an offshore supply vessel or helicopter.

 Port Fourchon’s proximity to the majority of Gulf of Mexico projects provides a strategic logistical advantage for servicing those projects.